Aternix12/GotoGro/README.md

 - Controllers are located in app/Http/Controllers.
 This is where we will be editing the PHP.
 (Business Logic)
 - Routes are located in routes/web.php.
 This is where we will be editing the routes that are used to access the controllers.
 (Routing)
 - Models are located in app/Models.
 This is where we will be editing the models that are used to access the database.
 (Object Oriented Data Layer)
-- The database is located in database/migrations.
-This is where we will be editing the database schema.
+- The database schema is located in database/migrations.
+This is where we will be editing the database schema and dummy data.
 (Data Layer)

 ## Branch Convention